dapr/docs/howto/setup-state-store/setup-azure-cosmosdb.md

 ## Creating an Azure CosmosDB account

 [Follow the instructions](https://docs.microsoft.com/en-us/azure/cosmos-db/how-to-manage-database-account) from the Azure documentation on how to create an Azure CosmosDB account.
-The database and collection must be created in CosmosDB before Dapr consumes it.
+The database and collection must be created in CosmosDB before Dapr can use it.

-**Note : The partition key for the collection must be "/partitionKey".
-This is case-sensitive.**
+**Note : The partition key for the collection must be named "/partitionKey".
+Note: this is case-sensitive.**

-In order to setup CosmosDB as a state store, you will need the following properties:
+In order to setup CosmosDB as a state store, you need the following properties:

 * **URL**: the CosmosDB url. for example: https://******.documents.azure.com:443/
 * **Master Key**: The key to authenticate to the CosmosDB account